naugtur/backbone-redux-migrator/README.md

 Yes, but if that was a good idea, I would have implemented it in the store based model.

-I'm sure if you try, it'll get ugly really fast.
-Please don't do it. :)
+I'm sure if you try, it can get ugly really fast.
+Please don't do it. :) Feel free to get in touch for suggestions on how to avoid this.

 ## Roadmap

-- add a real migration example
+- add a step-by-step migration example
 - add helpful warnings
 - continue to look for ways to let redux app use a router of any kind
 - ~~write tests to encourage collaboration~~